New Zealand’s Natural Health and Supplementary Products Bill: An update

 We will keep you updated on any further progress.
 If you have questions about your products and the Natural Health Products Bill, please contact us.

-This article was written with assistance from Mariyam Sheeneez.
+This article was written by Sue Ironside and Mariyam Sheeneez.

 This article is intended to summarise potentially complicated legal issues, and is not intended to be a substitute for individual legal advice.
 If you would like further information, please contact a Baldwins representative.